Skill Acquisition Learning Curve Math

 What People Often Overlook

 One thing many people find surprising is how much the frequency of use matters.
 A skill applied occasionally takes far longer to break even than one practised regularly.
 It can help to think honestly about how often you would actually use the skill each month — not how often you hope to.
 Overestimating future use is one of the most common ways this kind of calculation goes wrong.
-This is worth considering before committing significant learning hours to something niche or seasonal.
+This is worth noting before committing significant learning hours to something niche or seasonal.

 The Hidden Cost of Your Time